Claude Code and OpenCode: A Crash Course

 - @sara: review the legal redlines on the new pricing schedule [private]

-What you do (Claude Code).
-Open Claude Code in your project folder.
+In Claude Code: Open Claude Code in your project folder.
 Run /init.
-It creates a file called CLAUDE.md that is much too long.
-Delete most of it.
-Leave only this:
+AI will scan your folder and create a file called CLAUDE.md.
+It will be too long.
+Delete most of it and keep only this:

 # weekly-rollup